 17.3.1 - Thermal insulations

 Thermal insulations must be checked every year and replaced if they are cracked or damaged.
-See Figures 17-8 where the thermal insulations (items "C" and "E") are showned
+See Figures below where the thermal insulations (items "C" and "E") are showned already disassembled from heat exchanger and burner.